-Cusco, the former capital of the Inca Empire, is easily one of Peru’s most beautiful and magical cities.
-After more than two months traveling through the length of Peru from north to south, we finally arrived in this famous city.
+Cusco, Peru, the former capital of the Inca Empire, is easily one of the country’s most beautiful and magical cities.
+After more than two months traveling the length of Peru from north to south, we finally arrived in this famous city.

 To be honest, I wasn’t sure what to expect.
 I knew it was the tourist capital of Peru, but I wondered if it was all hype due to its proximity to Machu Picchu, with many travelers simply using it as their launch pad for other adventures.